What do you even look for when buying a kayak knife? A knife is just a knife, right? Wrong!

 Carbon steel is stiffer than stainless steel.
 It is also easier to sharpen and stays sharp for longer.
 But it is prone to corrosion and is a bad idea for saltwater kayakers.

-Stainless steel is not as tough as carbon steel and it is harder to sharpen.
+Stainless steel is not as tough as carbon and it is harder to sharpen.
 It gets blunt quicker too.
 However, it is corrosion-resistant.

 3. Blade Design

-A serrated knife has awesome cutting power.
+A serrated edge knife has awesome cutting power.
 It can quickly cut through tough material even when dull.
 It is the kind of knife you want to have when you need to tear through something in an emergency.

 But there are not many instances where you will have to roughly tear through material, especially while kayaking.
 Additionally, a serrated blade is harder to sharpen and often requires special tools.